passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 ## First-Party Passkey Provider

 A [Passkey Provider](#passkey-provider) that is provided by the OS platform vendor and is often enabled by default.
-Examples include "Windows Hello" on Windows, "Apple iCloud Keychain" on macOS and iOS, and "Google Password Manager" on most Android devices.
+Examples include "Windows Hello" on Windows, "Apple Passwords" on macOS and iOS, and "Google Password Manager" or "Samsung Pass" on Android devices.

 ## Login challenge